 In 1992 he received a Fulbright Scholarship to draw the Amsterdam Exchange, the masterwork of the Dutch architect Dr. H. P. Berlage.
 He received funding from the Dutch Ministry of Culture for an additional year of work, and in 1996 the Nederlands Architectuurinstituut mounted an exhibition of his drawings and published the book Drawing Berlage’s Exchange.
 The book was awarded a Citation for Excellence by the American Institute of Architects.

 In 1999 the Getty Center in Los Angeles mounted an exhibition of his drawings entitled A Structure Revealed: The Amsterdam Stock Exchange.
 (Click here for LA Times article.)
-He has lectured and exhibited his work at architecture schools such as the Rhode Island School of Design and the University of British Columbia in Vancouver.
+He has lectured and exhibited his work at architecture schools such as the Rhode Island School of Design, the University of British Columbia in Vancouver, and the University of Florida in Gainesville.

 While in the Netherlands, he also worked with the architect and theorist Rem Koolhaas.
 Their work was published as the essay: “Singapore Songlines: Portrait of a Potempkin Metropolis” in the book OMA: SMXL.